capwe/PythonDevToolbox/README.md

 ## Desired Collaboration

-If you are interested in contributing to the development of PythonDevToolbox, please contact the project maintainer for more information.
+If you are interested in contributing to the development of PythonDevToolbox, please feel free to open a pull request.
+It is best to submit code changes in a single file and it would be helpful to include the Chat GPT conversation history.
+Don't forget to update the list in the README file as well.

 ## Known Bugs and Issues